 • Rationale why all other drugs included on the formulary have not been or would not be as effective, or would cause adverse effects compared to the non-formulary (higher tier) drug, formulary excluded drug, or drug requiring step therapy.
-(Tier exceptions to generics only cost share tier and drugs within Pharmacy Table of Contents Main Table of Contents the specialty tier to a lower cost share tier are excluded.
+(Tier exceptions to generics only cost share tier and drugs within the specialty tier to a lower cost share tier are excluded.
 Approved formulary exceptions are also exempt from tier exceptions.)
 The number of doses available has not been effective, would likely not be effective, or would adversely affect the drug's effectiveness.